 Upload the code for the transmitter circuit to NodeMCU and code for the receiver to Arduino UNO.

-For the transmitter LoRa code, you have update the Blynk Auth Token, Template ID and Device Name.
+For the transmitter LoRa code, you have to update the Blynk Auth Token, Template ID, and Device Name.

 Then enter the WiFi name (SSID) and WiFi password.

-Here, I have used SoftwareSerial library for the serial communication with the LoRa module.
-So do not disconnect the LoRa module from microcontroller while uploading the code and during the booting process.
+Here, I have used the SoftwareSerial library for the serial communication with the LoRa module.
+So do not disconnect the LoRa module from the microcontroller while uploading the code and during the booting process.

 AT commands used to configure the Lora modules